MarcoArmenta/Hidden-Activations-are-not-Enough/README.md

 # MatrixStatistics

-This repository refers to the paper: Matrix Statistics for Data Representations of Neural Networks
+This repository refers to the paper: Matrix Statistics for Neural Networks

 Here is a simplified version of what this code does.
 Given a neural network and a data sample, we can compute a quiver representation and from it a matrix.
 We use these induced matrices to detect adversarial examples by converting new data samples fed to the network into matrices and comparing them to statistics taken on a subset of the training set.